 Even if things don’t quite go to plan, take the time to think about what you did achieve.
 Any small step that you make can be progress.

 Anxiety can make even the smallest of tasks seem impossible, and can sometimes prevent people from accessing the treatment and help that they need.
-If you feel like your anxiety is becoming worse, and is having a detrimental effect on your daily life, it is vital for you to seek support.
+If you feel like your anxiety is becoming worse, and is having a detrimental effect on your daily life, you need to seek support.

 You should visit your doctor to talk about your symptoms and the impact that they are having on you.
 Your GP will be able to offer you any support that you need and refer you for specialist anxiety treatment so that you can tackle any underlying causes, reduce your symptoms and take steps towards an anxiety-free life.